dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 [!code-csharp[](index/snapshot/Culture/StartupCulture.cs?name=snippet1)]

+In the preceding code, the call `return next();` is equivalent to `return next(context);`.
+The The `httpContext` is captured inside the next `Func`.
+See the [source code](https://github.com/aspnet/HttpAbstractions/blob/master/src/Microsoft.AspNetCore.Http.Abstractions/Extensions/UseExtensions.cs#L27) for more information.

-The preceding sample code is used to demonstrate creating a middleware component.
+The preceding sample is used to demonstrate creating a middleware component.
 For ASP.NET Core's built-in localization support, see <xref:fundamentals/localization>.

 You can test the middleware by passing in the culture, for example `http://localhost:7997/?culture=no`.